 After finishing high school I left the area to go to university where other hobbies found my interest.
 And the dream of riding a motorcycle on a long trip drifted away.

 It made me think quite a bit about these old dreams I had.
-And even though riding a motorbike seemed incredibly far off my daily routines, the undefined feelings of a strong dream came back to me immediately.
+And even though riding a motorbike seemed incredibly far off my daily routine, the undefined feelings of a strong dream came back to me immediately.

 They told me their story: They met on a party and immediately fell in love with each other.
 The problem was that this was few weeks before the guy was about to leave for a one-year motorbike trip from Alaska to Chile.
 She visited him a couple of weeks in North America on his trip, made the motorbike license at home and joined him from Columbia for the rest of the trip.